unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2014-12-27  | New Bedford       | MA     | New-England         | 9.0         | 94958      |
 ```

-Here a few noteworthy points regarding this query.
+> This query displays for results for all 122 cities in the dataset.
+For the sake of brevity, only the top 12 results are shown.

-1) `tags.city IS NOT NULL` is specified to discard a few rows present in the dataset for older dates but collected without a reference to a city.<br />
+* `tags.city IS NOT NULL` is specified to discard a few rows present in the dataset for older dates collected without a reference city.
-2) The line `WITH row_number ... <= 1` partitions rows by tags (city, state, region) and selects the row with the **MINIMUM** value for each partition using the `ORDER BY` value condition.<br />
+* `WITH row_number ... <= 1` partitions rows by tags (city, state, region) and selects the row with the **MINIMUM** value for each partition using the `ORDER BY` value condition.
-3) The `LOOKUP('us-region', tags.region)` function converts `tags.region` (number) into a string, for example, 3 -> East-North-Central.<br />
+* The `LOOKUP('us-region', tags.region)` function converts `tags.region` (number) into a string, for example, 3 -> East-North-Central.
-4) `LOOKUP('city-size', concat(tags.city, ',', tags.state))` retrieves city size for the given city and state pair, concatenated to the {city},{state} pattern.<br />
+* `LOOKUP('city-size', concat(tags.city, ',', tags.state))` retrieves city size for the given city and state pair, concatenated to the `{city},{state}` pattern.

-Now, let's look at the deadliest week for the total number of deaths by city.
+The deadliest week by city, based on total deaths.

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd') AS "date",